 MWA recently presented to peer audiences including NASA JPL on significant multi-year correlations between solar forcing parameters and ocean temperatures, ocean currents along with air temperatures, winds, ozone, and even CO2.
 In some cases, these solar influences may have significant influence on a coastal or interior model’s boundary conditions.

 In the above example a solar forcing parameter is integrated with precipitation coverage to identify the areas with the strongest and most statistically significant 3-year-lagged correlations.
-Numerous resource management and study regions overlap but overlook the significant impact of solar forcing upon water and climate.
+Numerous resource management and study regions overlap but overlook the significant dynamic impact of solar forcing upon water and climate from the top of the atmosphere, to the bottom of the ocean.

-Contact us to learn how these proven solar correlations can be best incorporated into your simulation products.
+Contact us to learn how these proven solar correlations can be best incorporated into your simulation and/or forensic or gaming products.